-Each kit consists of one thermocouple, one sheath, one solid state relay, one door insulation piece and a set of elements.
+Each kit consists of one thermocouple, one sheath, one power thyristor, one door insulation piece and a set of elements, clips and braids, element clamps and insulators.
+Individual spare parts are also available.

-When ordering spare parts please quote the model details and serial number as requested above.
+When ordering spare parts please quote the model details as requested above.